amalacrino/lab-website/content/post/22-09-14-paper_EEB/index.md

 ---
-title: New paper from the lab!
+title: 14 Sep 2022.
+New paper from the lab!
 date: 2022-09-14
+show_date: false
 image:
   focal_point: 'top'
   preview_only: true